Virginia traffic laws

 - Restitution fines of up to $1,000

-It’s not only driving with a BAC over the legal limit that can get you in trouble.
-Other drinking-related Virginia traffic laws can have some pretty serious consequences.
+Other drinking-related Virginia traffic laws can also have some pretty serious consequences.
 These actions include:

 - Driving with an open container of alcohol in the passenger area